 David earned a B.A. in Psychology from Rutgers-Camden, a Masters Degree in Public Policy and Administration, Rutgers-Camden, and a Law Degree from Rutgers School of Law-Camden.
 He has been teaching courses in political science, public administration and public policy at Camden County College, Rutgers-Camden and Rowan Universities.

 David currently serves as Director of Government Affairs for New Jersey American Water.
-He also serves on the Board of Trustees for the Chamber of Commerce Southern New Jersey and is a member of the Rowan University/ Rutgers Camden Board of Governors.
+He also serves on the Board of Trustees for the Chamber of Commerce of Southern New Jersey and is Chairman of the Rowan University/ Rutgers Camden Board of Governors.

 David and his wife, Michelle, the Surrogate of Camden County, have five children and live in the Sicklerville section of Gloucester Township.